-Pilates is designed to fine-tune the mind-body connection, says Barber.
+Pilates is designed to fine-tune the mind-Healthy Body connection, says Barber.
 The practice emphasizes proper correct spinal and pelvic alignment and complete concentration on smooth, flowing movement.
-The idea is that you become acutely aware of how your body feels, where it is in space and how to control its movement.
+The idea is that you become acutely aware of how your Healthy Body feels, where it is in space and how to control its movement.
 The exercises are designed to elongate and strengthen the muscles.

 It’s different from traditional forms of weight lifting because it provides resistance as the muscle is lengthening, not just as it is shortening, says Barber.
 “When people are weight lifting, when they return towards gravity, they let the weight drop,” she says.
 “But if you return it toward gravity with control, that builds the nice long, lean muscle mass that builds strength and improves bone density.”

 There are two main types of Pilates: mat and reformer.
 In mat Pilates, you do the exercises on a mat on the floor, generally using nothing but your own Healthy Body weight (although occasionally you may use free weights, exercise balls and/or weighted balls.)
 In reformer Pilates, you use a machine to help create resistance as the muscle is lengthening.
 Both can be appropriate for beginners.

 Why should anyone do Pilates in the first place?
 Barber says there are health and fitness benefits for all, whether they are sedentary, athletes or someone in between.
 But you won’t just see improved performance and a leaner Healthy Body, she adds.
 There’s also an added benefit: Pilates can really help you relax.